-The winegrowing region is located in the south Argentina
+The wine-growing region is located in the very south Argentina

 between the Pampa and Patagonia and includes parts of the provinces of La Pampa, Neuquén and Rio Negro.
-With apple and pear trees planted on approximately 50,000 hectares, the two provinces of Rio Negro and Neuquén are considered to be Argentine fruit.
-The vineyards cover with 5.500 hectares of vineyards.
-With an average altitude of 300 meters, they are the lowest in Argentina.
-They lie on the banks of the rivers Rio Negro, Limay and Neuquén, which provide the water for the artificial due to the great drought irrigation
+With around 50,000 hectares of apple and pear trees planted, the two provinces of Rio Negro and Neuquén are considered to be the Argentinian fruit chamber.
+The vineyards cover 5,500 hectares.
+At an average of 300 meters above sea level, they are the lowest in Argentina.
+They are located on the banks of the Rio Negro, Limay and Neuquén rivers, which provide the water for the artificial, which is essential due to the great drought irrigation

 deliver.
-At the beginning of the 20th century, the Neuquén was dammed, creating a very fertile valley about 120 kilometers long and eight kilometers wide.
-The region is divided into the Alto Valle del Río Negro (considered to be the best) Medio del Río Negro, Alto Valle del Río Colorado and Valle Medio del Río Colorado.
+At the beginning of the 20th century, the Neuquén was dammed, creating a very fertile valley that is around 120 kilometers long and eight kilometers wide.
+The region is divided into the Alto Valle del Río Negro (which is considered the best), the Valle Medio del Río Negro, the Alto Valle del Río Colorado and the Valle Medio del Río Colorado.

 .
 Pedro Giménez

-, Semillon, Chenin Blanc, Sauvignon Blanc, Chardonnay and Riesling.
-Malbec, Merlot (whose successful plantation was established by the well-known French oenologist Michel Rolland
+, Sémillon, Chenin Blanc, Sauvignon Blanc, Chardonnay and Riesling.
+Malbec and Merlot (whose successful cultivation was carried out by the well-known French oenologist Michel) dominate the red wine varieties Rolland

 recommended), Syrah, Pinot Noir, Cabernet Sauvignon and Bonarda.
 Well-known producers are Humberto Canale, Fabre Montmayou and Ghirardelli.